Membership in international organisations

 At the European level, the Conference of European Constitutional Courts, founded in 1972, has established itself as the most important European forum for the exchange of experience and opinions on constitutional issues among its full members.
 The activities of the Conference primarily serve to allow regular contacts among constitutional courts and to promote an exchange of experience on constitutional practice and jurisprudence within the framework of regular specialized congresses.
 The aim of the Conference is to enhance the independence of constitutional courts as an essential factor in guaranteeing and implementing democracy and the rule of law, in particular with a view to securing the protection of human rights.

 The chairmanship of the Conference of European Constitutional Courts, rotating every three years, can only be held by a court that is a full member of the Conference.
-In the period from 2014 to 2017 the Conference is chaired by the Constitutional Court of Georgia.
+In the period from 2021 to 2024 the Conference is chaired by the Constitutional Court of the Republic of Moldova.

 The Constitutional Court of the Republic of Latvia has been a full member of the Conference since 2000.

 The World Conference on Constitutional Justice was founded in 2011 thanks to a highly commendable initiative of the Venice Commission of the Council of Europe.
 The World Conference on Constitutional Justice unites over 100 constitutional courts, councils and supreme courts from Europe, America, Africa, Asia, Australia, and Oceania.
 The Conference’s agenda includes ensuring justice throughout the world, examining issues of constitutional review, development of democracy and protection of fundamental rights.
 The World Conference is the highest-level conference in the field of constitutional justice.

 It promotes constitutional justice – understood as constitutional review including human rights case-law – as a key element for democracy, the protection of human rights and the rule of law.